|

 this issue – only 400 copies printed – is the hardest to find, and the one

-I will one day reprint to bring down the cost for it on the open market.
-Lots of Hammer news, the new HAMMER HOUSE
+I will one day reprint to bring down the cost for it on the open

-producer Anthony Hinds.
+Man) and producer Anthony Hinds.

 |